nrkno/core-components/packages/core-progress/readme.md

 Integer | `50` | An integer updates the progress value directly String | `'Loading...'` | A non-numerical string will indicate that the progress is indeterminate.
 The same string will be read by screen readers.
-Object | `{value: 50, max: 100}` | An object can define a value and/or a max value
+Object | `{value: 50, max: 100}` | An object can define a value and/or a max value undefined | - | When no value is passed, the progress element will automatically get all attributes set to their default values.
+After running `coreProgress('.my-progress')`, the markup will be optimized for accessibility.

 ### React / Preact